leod/hncynic/data/README.md

 ## Steps
 ### Extract
 Extract only the top-level comments from the raw HN data dump.
-We ignore comments that are replies for now, since they would require additional modelling.
+For now, we ignore comments that are replies, since they would require additional modelling.
 ```
 $ data/extract.py < 14m_hn_comments_sorted.json > top_level_hn_comments.tsv
 ```
+This script also converts from HTML to Markdown using [html2text](https://pypi.org/project/html2text/).

-I get 3330140 total comments.
-This script can probably be improved, since there are some comments that it misses due to what it seems are inconsistent data layouts.
+I get 3330140 extracted title-comment pairs.
+The extraction script can probably be improved, since there are some comments that it misses due to what it seems are inconsistent data layouts.

 ### Split
 Split the data into train, test and dev.